Jacobs2Jacob/Cocktail-Explorer-Frontend-Performance-UX-Demo/README.md

 **-FSD (Feature-Sliced Design):**
 A scalable and maintainable architecture that clearly separates feature-level components from shared and reusable UI elements, enabling predictable growth and long-term maintainability.

+**-ESLint Import Boundaries**
+Helps maintain a scalable FSD architecture by automatically blocking imports that break layer boundaries, instead of relying on conventions or code reviews.

 **-Smart Routes:**
 Prepared infrastructure for future route-based feature expansion, improving scalability and separation of concerns.